rkulla/vimogen/README.md

 makes it easy to keep all of your Vim plugins synchronized across different machines.

-I made it because many plugins that I use, such as vim-rails and snipMate-snippets, get new changes all the time and I wanted an easy way to keep my copies up-to-date.
+I created Vimogen because many plugins that I use, such as vim-rails, syntastic and snipMate-snippets, get new changes all of the time and I wanted an easy way to keep my copies up-to-date.
+I also wanted something easy to set up and to let me synchronize my plugins and color schemes across my different machines.

 Simply create a manifest file in your home directory called .vimogen_repos (or let vimogen generate one for you) and put git URLs to Vim plugins in